How to Measure LinkedIn Ad Performance

 Set up conversion tracking.

 To measure the effectiveness of your LinkedIn ads, you will need to set up conversion tracking.
-This will allow you to see which ad campaigns lead to conversions, such as form submissions or purchases.
+Conversion tracking is the process of monitoring actions that users take after clicking on your ad, such as form submissions or purchases.
+This will allow you to see which ad campaigns lead to conversions.

 Here are three steps to set up conversion tracking for LinkedIn ads: